MicrosoftDocs/PlayReady/Docs/Overview/servers.md

 ## PlayReady Secure Delete Server

 PlayReady Secure Delete allows service providers to receive secure acknowledgement of license deletion.
-This optional feature provides a PlayReady Secure Delete Server with a means to track which licenses are available and which have been deleted on a particular Client.
+This optional feature provides a PlayReady Secure Delete Server with a means to track which licenses are available and which have been deleted on a particular client.

 For more information about PlayReady Secure Delete, see [PlayReady Secure Delete](secure-delete-Server.md).